 The last prisoner to be held in the keep at the Tower of London, famously, was Rudolf Hess – a high-ranking Nazi under Adolf Hitler.

-Do you know any interesting, fun or strange facts about The Tower of London?
-Share them here in the comments section below!
+Do you know any fun facts about the Tower of London?
+Share them in the comments below!